waterloo-rocketry/minerva-old/README.md

 ## What is Minerva?

-Minerva is Waterloo Rocketry's soon-to-be slackbot.
+Minerva is Waterloo Rocketry's custom slackbot.
 Minerva will handle all meetings, commands, and other slackbot stuff for the entire team.

 ## How does it work?

-Minerva makes use of Google Firebase Functions to listen to HTTP requests made by Slack and other APIs to create custom responses.
+Minerva makes use AWS Lambda Functions to listen to HTTP requests made by Slack and other APIs to create custom responses.

 ## Features